Dog Breed Directory

 Symptoms:

-• Prolonged bleeding after injuries/surgery
+• Prolonged bleeding after injuries or surgery

 • Spontaneous nosebleeds (epistaxis)